 On the contrary, which states can you expect to pay the least for a self-storage unit in the U.S.?
 Shreveport, LA has the lowest monthly prices for all sized standard units.
 Additionally, the lowest prices for climate-controlled storage was more spread out.
 For starters, Raleigh, NC has the lowest monthly rates for a 10’ x 10’ storage unit.
 Meridian, ID has the lowest monthly price for a 5’ x 10’ unit.
 You can find the lowest price for a 10’ x 20’ unit in Oklahoma City, OK.

 Monthly Storage Unit Costs by U.S. City

 Climate Controlled Storage Costs by City

-Now that you’re in the know on the average monthly rates for popular storage sizes, how can you ensure that you’re getting the best bang for your buck?
+Now that you are familiar with the average monthly rates for popular storage sizes, how can you ensure that you’re getting the best bang for your buck?
 In short, do your research before signing on the dotted line to confirm you’re getting the best rate.
-Once you’ve locked in your unit, use your space efficiently so as not to pay more than necessary each month.
+Once you rent a storage unit, use your space efficiently so that you don’t pay more than necessary each month.

 Are there any cities you’re curious about that we didn’t include in our analysis?
-Let us know in the comments below!
+Let us know on Facebook!

 Update: This post originally published on February 21, 2018.
 It was revised on July 28, 2020 with the most up-to-date data on storage unit costs.